nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

 - touch-selections repeated failed to register
-- hesitated to provide their email address
+- was surprised / put off by the strobe flash
-- was reluctant to engage with the device while in public
+- later admitted hesitated to provide their email address
-- was surprised and put off by the strobe flash
+- later admitted was reluctant to engage with the device while in public
 - later pointed out the interaction provided no indication how close or far to stand with respect to the device and therefor, as a consequence ...
 - the interaction is biased toward people of a certain height